Helen McCarthy

-Helen McCarthy (born 27 February 1951) is the British author of such anime reference books as 500 Manga Heroes and Villains, Anime!, The Anime Movie Guide and Hayao Miyazaki: Master of Japanese Animation.
-She is the co-author of The Erotic Anime Movie Guide and the exhaustive The Anime Encyclopedia with Jonathan Clements.
-She also designs needlework and textile art.
+Helen McCarthy (born 27 February 1951) is a British author known for writing reference works on anime and manga, including 500 Manga Heroes and Villains, Anime!, The Anime Movie Guide, and Hayao Miyazaki: Master of Japanese Animation.
+She co-authored The Erotic Anime Movie Guide and The Anime Encyclopedia with Jonathan Clements.
+McCarthy also designs needlework and textile art.

 Background

-McCarthy was the first English-speaking author to write a book about anime, in addition to being "the first person in the United Kingdom to run an anime programme at a convention, start a dedicated anime newsletter, and edit a dedicated anime magazine."
+McCarthy was among the earliest English-language authors to publish a book on anime.
+She has been credited with early involvement in promoting anime in the United Kingdom, including organising anime programming at conventions and contributing to early specialist publications.

-In 1991, she founded Anime UK magazine, and in 1992 became one of the principal contributors to Super Play, an SNES title with a heavy anime and manga bias.
-Anime UK became Anime FX after a change of backer and closed at the end of 1996.
-Andy Frain of Manga Entertainment, then the most influential anime distributor in Britain, took issue with the magazine's editorial policy and later with its involvement in the campaign against the trademarking of the word "manga", but this did not affect either McCarthy's position or the magazine's publication.
-She also contributed to Manga Mania magazine, and after Anime UK closed she edited it from 1997 to 1998.
-She has also written on anime and manga for British magazines and newspapers including the Daily Telegraph, NEO, SFX, and ImagineFX.
+In 1991, she founded Anime UK magazine.
+In 1992, she became a principal contributor to Super Play, a magazine focused on Super Nintendo Entertainment System titles with a strong emphasis on anime and manga.
+Anime UK later became Anime FX following a change in backing and ceased publication in 1996.
+During its publication, the magazine was involved in disputes with Manga Entertainment over editorial policy and its opposition to the trademarking of the term "manga".
+McCarthy also contributed to Manga Mania magazine and served as its editor from 1997 to 1998 after Anime UK closed.

-McCarthy was able to apply her convention-running knowledge gained in SF and media fandom when Anime UK ran the successful one-day convention AUKcon, which attracted attendees from all over Europe in 1994.
-She has written numerous articles and essays and is a frequent convention guest, as well as speaking at film festivals and academic gatherings in Europe, America and Japan.
+McCarthy was able to apply her convention-running knowledge gained in SF and media fandom in 1994 when Anime UK ran the successful one-day convention AUKcon, attracting attendees from all over Europe.
+She has written numerous articles and essays and is a frequent convention guest, as well as speaking at film festivals and academic gatherings in Europe, America, and Japan.
 She has curated and delivered four successful seasons of lectures and screenings at the Barbican Cinema in London.
-In September 2008 she curated and presented a week-long film season and exhibition to mark the 80th anniversary of the birth of Osamu Tezuka, also at the Barbican.
+In September 2008, she curated and presented a week-long film season and exhibition to mark the 80th anniversary of the birth of Osamu Tezuka, also at the Barbican.
 The season featured London's first professional Japanese kamishibai performance.
-Her relationship with the Barbican continues with a further anime film season, Anime's Human Machines, to be presented in September 2019 as part of the Life Rewired project.
+Her relationship with the Barbican continues with a further anime film season, Anime's Human Machines, presented in September 2019 as part of the Life Rewired project.